zakird/pyad/doc/index.rst

 Python Active Directory Tools's Documentation
 ====================================================

-pyad is a python library designed to provide a simple, object oriented interface to Active Directory through ADSI on the Windows platform. pyad requires pywin32, available at http://sourceforge.net/projects/pywin32.
+pyad is a python library designed to provide a simple, object oriented interface to Active Directory through ADSI on the Windows platform.
+The code for this project is maintained at https://github.com/zakird/pyad and can be downloaded at https://pypi.python.org/pypi/pyad.

 Contents: